 We can continue to promote education to the public of the civil rights that victims of sexual abuse have.
 The more that information becomes common knowledge, the easier and faster it will be for victims and their families to seek legal help.
 Our attorneys have created a booklet just for that purpose.

-Finally, we can fight for longer, or the elimination of, civil statutes for sexual abuse.
-Currently in Missouri the statute of limitations for filing a lawsuit against a negligent company is 5 years.
-But, Senate Bill 96 aims to shorten the statute to 2 years.
+Finally, we can fight for longer, or the elimination of, civil statutes of limitation for childhood sexual abuse.
+Currently in Missouri the statutes of limitation for filing a lawsuit against a negligent company is 5 years.
+But, aims to shorten the statute to 2 years.
 Simply, this bill hurts those who are already suffering, and keeps corporations from being held accountable.

 With more and more states adopting lookback windows and revival laws, we look forward to joining the fight in Missouri and Kansas as we work to see similar change adopted in our home states.